Hours and Access

 A. We are closed on Mondays (open on holiday Mondays and close on the following days); during installation periods; and New Year holidays.
 For irregular openings and closings, please check the exhibition schedule and news.

-Q. How can I get to the Crafts Gallery?
+Q. How can I get to National Crafts Museum?

 Q. How much is admission?

 A. Admission varies from exhibition to exhibition.
-The Gallery gives either a collection exhibition or a special exhibition.
+National Crafts Museum gives either a Museum collection exhibition or a special exhibition.

 * Admission in the parentheses is for groups of 20 people or more.